Hey-Programmers/learn-javascript/03_loops/A_loops_exercise/README.md

 # In For a Loop

-_Loops_ are a construct that programmers use to repeat the execution of code a controlled number of times.
+_Loops_ are a construct that programmers use control the repeated execution of code.

 Before you start this exercise, make sure you have watched the lecture first.

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

 I think loops are great because we can type a small amount of code, but instruct the computer to perform a lot of "work".
 The programmer is lazy and computer doesn't complain.
 What a perfect pair.

 -AZ